cdk-patterns/serverless/the-rbac-webservice/typescript/README.md

 * Set the standard Call Back and Log-out URLs information for your UI-Application setting the `CLIENT_CALLBACKURLS` and `CLIENT_LOGOUTURLS`.
 * Have a think about the scopes your client needs in terms of its OIDC Flow.
 Configure the remaining settings as required.

-### Step 4 - Kick the tyres on the Web Services that are part of this Stack.
+### 4 - Understand the Role Based Mapping for Access to the Sample Web Services in this Stack.

 * Navigate to `cdk/lib/least-privilege-webservice-stack.ts`